agilosoftware/objeq/doc/Reference.md

         return "Hello " + firstName;
     });

-And then call the function from within your [Query]:
+And then call the function from within your Query:

     var result = items.query("-> hello(firstName)");

 ### Four Simple Rules for Extension Writers
 1. Your Extension should be side-effect free.
 This is **very** important!
 2. Inside of your Extension, the `this` variable will always refer to the Object that is being evaluated
-3. The first argument passed to an Extension will always be the current [Query] Context followed by arguments passed as part of the [Query] itself
+3. The first argument passed to an Extension will always be the current Query Context followed by arguments passed as part of the Query itself
-4. Extensions can be called from the [Predicate] and [Selector], but not from the [Collator]
+4. Extensions can be called from the Predicate and Selector, but not from the Collator

 ## Decoration Notes
 JavaScript is limited in what it allows you to do with its metaprogramming facilities (if you can even call them that), so something of a brute force approach has to be taken.
 In order to avoid excessive analysis, decoration is only performed once per Object or Array

 ### Objects
-What this means for Objects is that the first time objeq encounters an Object, it decorates its Properties, but thereafter, any newly introduced Properties will *not* be [Decorated] and therefore will not trigger observers for dynamic [Query] updates.
-Because of this, it is recommended that all Properties be defined (even with a null value) before being [Decorated].
+What this means for Objects is that the first time objeq encounters an Object, it decorates its Properties, but thereafter, any newly introduced Properties will *not* be Decorated and therefore will not trigger observers for dynamic Query updates.
+Because of this, it is recommended that all Properties be defined (even with a null value) before being Decorated.

 ### Arrays
 Arrays in JavaScript can't be subclassed properly, particularly problematic is that indexed get and sets `myArray[0] = 'blah'` can't be intercepted.
 So although all of an Array's mutator methods can be wrapped, there is no way to wrap indexed gets and sets, which means that items set in this way won't generate an observable change for dynamic queries.